Privacy Policy

 We retain your personal information for as long as your account is active or as needed to provide you services.
 You may request deletion of your account and associated data at any time (see Section 10).
 We may retain certain information as required by law or for legitimate business purposes such as fraud prevention, even after account deletion.

 Leaderboard data.
-Your display name, avatar, and aggregate push-up stats are retained while your leaderboard account is active and are removed from our servers when you delete your leaderboard account from within the app.
+Your display name, avatar, and best alarm-dismissal times are retained while your leaderboard account is active and are removed from our servers when you delete your leaderboard account from within the app.
 Moderation reports you submit about other users may be retained separately for a reasonable period to support abuse prevention and repeat-offender detection, even after your own account is deleted.

-Automatically collected usage and crash data is retained for a maximum of 24 months before being deleted or anonymized.
+Automatically collected usage data is retained for a maximum of 24 months before being deleted or anonymized.
+Crash and diagnostic reports delivered through Apple's App Store Connect are subject to Apple's own retention policies.
 Attribution data processed through AppsFlyer is subject to AppsFlyer's own retention policies.

 8. Data Security